stubbyFunnyMonke/ang-webdev/README.md

 # Ang Midterms!

 ### TODO:
+- find a good image for cecilia s sy and the other admins
+- fix administrators
-- add pictures
+- scrap calendar
-- about page: facilities
+- consider scrapping facilities
-- news: everything (see the g docs)
-- admissions
-- page polishing
+- fix navigation and footer everywhere
+- php: try to send the message with html
+- new: make the articles of each announcement

 ### For reference:
 - Google Doc with links: https://docs.google.com/document/d/158xxSXJAJ6VYu2UB5OmQHgKwcXPlh5Gi1YUgq9iXi_w/edit